 Internet of Things

-- 1st in the number of medical device patents per capita
+- 1st in medical device patents per capita (2019)

-- 5th in Technology and Innovation (CNBC, 2017)
+- 7th in technology and innovation (CNBC, 2019)

 Our Fast-Growing IoT Community

 Minnesota’s IoT community is connected and growing quickly.
 For instance, IoTFuse, a non-profit based in Minneapolis, organizes regular meetups, hackathons and annual conferences - including IoTFuse which attracts over 1,500 attendees and 400 organizations - as well as MedFuse, RetailFuse, and AgroFuse for IoT in those industries.

 Minnesota also has an active analytics cluster.
 MinneAnalytics, a non-profit that serves Minnesota’s data science and analytics community, is the nation’s largest community-based data analytics group.